onedata/onedata-otc-benchmark/README.md

 ## Preparing and running a simple job

 A kubernetes job definition file "wr-test-job.yaml" has been uploaded to the master node.
-Copy an access token from onezone and place it in this file.
-Run the job:
+The job writes with dd a file, then read it 10 time and remove it.
+In order to configure the job an access token from onezone should be placed in the job file.
+Set the number of parallel jobs with the "parallelism" parameter.
+The file size can be set by modifying the "count=" part of the command.
+The default file size is 10GB and the number of jobs is 20.
+Run the job with:
 ```
 kubectl create -f wr-test-job.yaml
 ```